gitkraken2021/FirstAssignment/README.md

      6. git push
      7. git status
      8. git log
+     9. git diff

  7. Also observe, the number of commits of the README.md file
+ 8. Before pushing the changes to Staging envt, check the difference of the file content with git diff <filename>